sparkutils/quality/docs/index.md

 Rules are evaluated lazily during Spark actions, such as writing a row, with results saved in a single predictable column.

+!!! warn "Databricks 18 changes it's release process"
+    Per [this link](https://docs.databricks.com/aws/en/release-notes/runtime/18) Databricks will no longer have minor releases.
+    It is unclear at this time (28.05.2026) how this will be supportable given the high degree of change typically found within a release over time, let alone between minor releases.

 ## Enhanced Spark Functionality

 * [Lambda Functions](advanced/userFunctions/) - user provided re-usable sql functions over late bound columns